Aearost/Aranarth-Core/README.md

 The plugin contains many diverse features such as:
 - Homepads that allow teleportation across the world and dimensions
+- Enhanced potion functionality
+- Quiver to store various types of arrows
 - Automatic crop replanting
 - Improved horse stats and abilities
 - Reduced mob griefing